High-Quality Entity Segmentation and Grounding: Experiments

-Table~\ref{tab:abl_structure_colormap} details our exploration of the effectiveness of solely utilizing colormap encoding and decoding across various backbones and colormap sources.
-These sources encompass the segmentation results generated from models trained on either the COCO or EntitySeg datasets and the ground truth mask annotations from COCO.
-Our observations confirm that the colormap design maintains its robustness irrespective of the backbone architecture and variability in mask patterns.
-This resilience suggests that our approach to encoding and decoding colormaps is fundamentally sound and adaptable to different underlying structures and sources of segmentation information.
+Table~\ref{tab:abl_structure_colormap} shows the effectiveness of solely utilizing colormap encoding and decoding across various backbones and colormap sources.
+These sources encompass the segmentation results generated from models trained on the COCO or EntitySeg datasets and the ground-truth mask annotations from COCO.
+These results show that the colormap design maintains its robustness irrespective of the backbone architecture and variability in mask patterns.
+The proposed approach to encoding and decoding colormaps is adaptive to different underlying structures and sources of segmentation information.

-\paragraph{ResoBlend Module.} Table~\ref{tab:module_ResoBlend} outlines the results of our ablation study on the various components within the proposed ResoBlend module.
-The findings indicate that our baseline configuration, detailed in the last row, achieves optimal performance.
-Omitting any of the modules leads to a degradation in mask prediction quality.
+\textbf{ResoBlend Module.} Table~\ref{tab:module_ResoBlend} shows the results of our ablation study on the various components within the proposed ResoBlend module.
+Our baseline configuration, detailed in the last row, achieves optimal performance.
+Omitting any of the modules degrades mask prediction quality.
 Notably, segmentation accuracy significantly drops when mask features are isolated from image features, as shown in the second row.
 This effect underscores the importance of feature interaction between the image and mask features.
 Nevertheless, even with this separation, the network retains a limited capacity for entity classification.
-This is attributed to the language embeddings, which contain visual information linked to the CLIP feature, functioning as image tokens within a sentence.
-This design aspect enhances the language branch's ability to discern semantic nouns with the image context.
+This is attributed to the language embeddings, which contain visual information linked to the CLIP feature and function as image tokens within a sentence.
+This design aspect enhances the language branch's ability to discern semantic nouns in the image context.